quasiblob/ComfyUI-EsesCompositionGuides/README.md

 ## Usage

-Connect an `image` to the input.
-You'll have to press 'Run' once and then the node will display a preview of the image.
-Use the widgets on the node to toggle and configure the various compositional guides.
-All changes will be reflected instantly in the preview area.
-The original image is passed through the `image` output for use in the rest of your workflow.
+* Connect an `image` to the input.
+* ❗You'll have to press 'Run' once and then the node will display a preview of the image.
+* Use the widgets on the node to toggle and configure the various compositional guides.
+* All changes will be reflected instantly in the preview area.
+* The original image is passed unmodified through the `image` output for use in the rest of your workflow.

 ## Inputs

 * **image** (`IMAGE`): The input image to display in the preview.
 * **mask** (`MASK`, *optional*): An optional mask input, which is passed through.

 ## Outputs

 * **image** (`IMAGE`): A passthrough of the original, unmodified input image.
 * **mask** (`MASK`): A passthrough of the original, unmodified input mask.

 ## Category